 Job market paper

-Social engagement and the transmission of infectious diseasesA random matching model of disease transmission based on SIS/SIR epidemiological models, with endogenous participation and precaution margins.
+Social engagement and the spread of infectious diseasesA random matching model of disease transmission based on SIS/SIR epidemiological models, with endogenous participation and precaution margins.

 Credit frictions and participation in over-the-counter markets